mikegrb/Audio-Analyzer-ToneDetect/README.md

         valid_error_cb => sub { printf "VF %s DF %s EF %.2f\n", @_ }

+- rejected\_freqs undef or ARRAYREF

+    If specified, a reference to an array of frequencies that will be ignored. e.g roger beeps, repeater beeps, etc.  Note, if you use valid tone detection, then this is the raw detected tone, not the closest match.
+Defaults to empty list.

 ## get\_next\_tone

 Returns the next detected tone in the stream.
 Will return false if we go